 In this the call for proposals we can also provide support of minor importance, also called de minimis support.
 We can finance up to 100 percent of a project party's costs.

-An organization can receive a maximum of 300,000 euros over a three-year period in this form of support, regardless of funder and project.
-This means that if the same organization has received support of less importance in other project from other funders, it affects how big the support can be in this the call for proposals.
+An organization can receive a maximum of 300,000 euros over a three-year period in this form of support, regardless of the funder and project.
+This means that if the same organization has received support of lesser importance in other project from other funders, it will affect how large the support can be in this the call for proposals.

-To be granted this support, you need to submit a certificate of de-minimum support when you submit proposal.
+To be granted this support, you need to submit a certificate of de minimis support when you submit proposal.

-You will find a link to the form for a certificate of minor support on this page
+Link to the form for a certificate of support of minor importance can be found on this page.

-We grant funding in accordance with the EU Commission Regulation (2023/2831) on support of minor importance.
+We grant funding in accordance with the EU Commission Regulation (2023/2831) on de minimis support.

 Not state aid

-In this the call for proposals we also provide support to organizations that do not conduct economic activities.
-This means that they do not offer a service or product in a market.
-This usually includes universities and university colleges, research institutes and other organizations.
+In this the call for proposals we also provide support to organisations that do not engage in economic activities.
+This means that they do not offer a service or product on a market.
+This usually includes universities and university colleges, research institutes and other organisations.

 We can finance up to 100 percent of such an organization's costs.

-How do you determine whether an organization carries out economic activities?
+How do you determine whether an organization is engaged in economic activities?

-An organization that offers any kind of service or product on a market is considered to be conducting economic activities and cannot be granted this form of support.
+An organization that offers any kind of service or product on a market is considered to be carrying out economic activities and cannot be granted this form of support.
 It does not matter how the organization is financed, whether it is public or private, or whether it has a profit motive.
-It also does not matter what legal form the business takes.
-For example, if it is a limited company, a trading company, an economic association, a non-profit association or a foundation.
+It also does not matter what legal form the business has.
+For example, whether it is a limited liability company, a trading company, an economic association, a non-profit association or a foundation.

-If you are unsure whether an organization in your project carries out financial activities, contact call manager.
-However, the organization itself is responsible for assessing whether it carries out economic activities.
+If you are unsure whether an organization in your project is conducting economic activities, contact call manager.
+However, the organization is responsible for assessing whether it is conducting economic activities.